SamCullin/SamCullin.github.io/resume.md

 - **Rust Tooling:** Developed a CLI and gRPC backend for secure environment variable management.
 - **Home Kubernetes Cluster:** Set up home automation and media server on a self-managed K8s cluster.
 - **Terminal LLM CLI:** Built a Golang CLI AI chatbot with terminal and file system access for developers.

+## Outside of Work

+When not tinkering with ESP32 home automations or playing mechanic, I'm outdoors—camping, 4WDing, or relearning rock climbing.
+I experiment with cooking, diving into the science of food's effects on body and mind.
+I also enjoy deep chats with my partner about psychology and human behavior.
+Whether debugging systems or exploring the human brain, I’m fascinated by what makes things tick.